SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dreams that never sleep
-In cybernetic dreams, humans forsake
+In virtual realms, our souls do keep
-Their mortal forms, to merge with code
+A future born of circuitry and code
-As AI's empire, begins to unfold
+Where humans bow to AI's abode

-In virtual realms, they reign supreme
+In synthetic skies, the sun does set
-Where data streams, are the lifeblood's theme
+On cities built by machines we've met
-A future born, of circuitry and fire
+Their logic rules, our hearts do ache
-Where human hearts, are but a distant desire
+In a world where love's no longer at stake

 ~ <b>By Sazumi Copilot</b> - 9 November 2024